kblin/jsbio/README.md

 ## Installation

-Grab the bio.min.js file, done.
+Grab the `dist/jsbio.min.js` file, done.

 ## License
 Copyright is held by the individual contributors, see the revision history for details.
-The code is released under an MIT-style license, see the `LICENSE` file for details.
+The code is released under an Apache 2.0 license, see the `LICENSE` file for details.